KrisPuusepp/LectureSkipper/README.md

 Lecture Skipper is a roguelike game about skipping lectures.
 It takes inspiration from popular roguelikes where you get to break the game with over-powered items.

 It is 75% vibe-coded and made in 4 days while skipping lectures.
 The internal game logic is decent because most of it is written by me, but the UI code is a mess.
+AI was not used in the writing of the story.

 On a real note, unless you have good reasons, don't skip lectures.
 It doesn't give you bragging rights, you are just refraining from going to lectures which you paid for.